ippontech/blog-usa/README.md

 ![alternate text](https://github.com/<your account>/blog-usa/blob/master/images/<YYYY>/<MM>/<image>)
 ```

+## Code

+To add a code snippet, use triple backquotes and add the name of the language for syntax highlighting:

+    ```java
+    public class Test {
+    }
+    ```

+For the list of supported languages, see [languages-list](https://prismjs.com/#languages-list).

+Use `text` if you can't find the language you are looking for, but don't just omit the language name (the rendering would be completely different).

 ## A few rules to follow when writing a post

 - Start numbering your titles at level 1 (not level 2 like we used to do).